filbertkm/mediawiki-config/README.md

 https://gerrit.wikimedia.org/r/gitweb?p=operations/mediawiki-config.git;n,z

-We need the stuff in:
+We put the stuff in:

 * /live-1.5 (specifically index.php and to symlink the extensions, skins, and other directories)
 * /multiversion